 Board of Directors

-Jim Leech is the President and CEO of the Ontario Teachers’ Pension Plan, where he oversees the management of the $125 billion in fund assets and the administration of pensions for over 300,000 plan members in Ontario, Canada.
-During his distinguished career, Mr. Leech has gained recognition for his expertise and leadership in the private equity industry and as CEO of several public companies.
-Mr. Leech serves on the Board of Toronto General and Western Hospital Foundation and was a founding Director of Right to Play International.
-He also chairs the Advisory Board of the Queen’s School of Business.
+Jim Leech C.M. is the Chair of the MasterCard Foundation Board of Directors.
+Mr. Leech is Chancellor of Queen’s University, one of Canada’s leading universities, and Senior Advisor with McKinsey and Company.
+He recently retired as President and CEO of the Ontario Teachers’ Pension Plan, where he oversaw the management of $140 billion in fund assets and the administration of pensions for over 300,000 plan members in Ontario, Canada.
+During his business career, Mr. Leech gained global recognition for his expertise and leadership in the pension management and private equity industries and as CEO of several public companies.
+In 2014, Mr. Leech was invested as a Member of the Order of Canada for his contributions as an innovator in pension management, for his writings on the subject of retirement funding and for his community involvement.

 President Festus G. Mogae led the Republic of Botswana from 1998 to 2008.
 Under his leadership, Botswana experienced steady economic growth that has characterized its post-independence history.
 President Mogae has received a number of awards, including the 2008 Mo Ibrahim Prize for Achievement in African Leadership and the Grand Cross of the Legion d’honneur by French President Nicolas Sarkozy.
 He serves as Chairman of the Advisory Board of Coalition of Dialogue on Africa (CoDA) and is a Member of the Global Commission on Elections, Democracy and Security, as well as a Trustee of the Rhodes Trust.

-Don Morrison is the former Chief Operating Officer of Research In Motion (RIM).
+Don Morrison was the Chief Operating Officer, BlackBerry with Research In Motion (RIM – now BlackBerry), a position he held from 2000 until his retirement in the Fall of 2011.
 Prior to joining RIM, Mr. Morrison held a number of senior leadership positions in the international telecom sector.
-The Co-Founder of the Debbie and Donald H. Morrison Family Foundation, he is a committed philanthropist and is a Director of the Dalai Lama Center for Ethics at the Massachusetts Institute of Technology (MIT).
-Mr. Morrison is also a Director of the Mind and Life Institute.
+Mr. Morrison is the co-founder of the Morrison Family Foundation and the founder of the Centre for Compassion and Contemplation.
+He is also a member of Yellow Media and the Dalai Lama Center for Ethics and Transformative Values at the Massachusetts Institute of Technology (MIT).

-Hutham Olayan is a senior executive and Director of The Olayan Group, a private, multinational organization that is both a diversified global investor and an operator of commercial and industrial businesses in Saudi Arabia and the Middle East.
-She is also President and CEO of Olayan America, the Group’s investment arm for the Western Hemisphere.
-Ms. Olayan serves on the boards of a number of not-for-profit organizations, including the American University of Beirut, Georgetown University, Peter G. Peterson Institute for International Economics, and Memorial Sloan-Kettering Cancer Center.
+Hutham Olayan is a principal, director and senior executive of The Olayan Group, a private, multinational enterprise that is both a global investor and diversified commercial business in Saudi Arabia and wider Middle East.
+As President and CEO of Olayan America, Ms. Olayan is responsible for all of the group’s investment activity in the Americas.
+Ms. Olayan has been a Director of Morgan Stanley since 2006.
+In the non-profit sector, she serves on the boards of the American University of Beirut, Georgetown University, Peterson Institute for International Economics, and Memorial Sloan-Kettering Cancer Center.

 Tim Solso is the former Chairman and CEO of Cummins Inc. Under his leadership, Cummins became a Fortune 250 company that designs, produces, and sells diesel engines, power generation equipment, and related components in more than 190 countries and territories.
 Mr. Solso was named a top five finalist in Marketwatch’s CEO of the Decade and has received numerous awards including the Ellis Island Medal of Honor and the William R. Laws Human Rights Award.
 He is a Director of Ball Corp., General Motors Corp., and serves on the Board of EARTH University and the EARTH University Foundation.
 He also served as a member of President Barack Obama’s Management Advisory Board.